-- Construction of any access roads for planned infrastructure. - Complete timber harvesting and initiate overburden stripping over the ore body, TSF location, and mill site. - Construction of support buildings and infrastructure required for the construction phase.
+- Complete timber harvesting and initiate overburden stripping over the ore body, TSF location, and mill site; and - Construction of support buildings and infrastructure required for the construction phase.

 The site preparation activities will be scheduled to minimize the potential disturbance of wildlife.